streamglider/StreamGlider-1/README.md

 - "Streams View/motif.png"
 - "Launch-Card.png"

+More information on these graphics is available here: http://streamglider.org/Graphic_Assets

 ## Additional Information

 ### Maintainers

-TODO: Add a list of maintainers
+* wdmcdaniel (code, documentation)
+* johnbreslin (documentation)

 ### License

 This program is distributed for non-commercial use under the BSD 4-clause license.
-Commercial use licending is available by contacting info@streamglider.com.
-A copy of the license is included with this distribution in the "StreamGlider Licenses.txt" which must accompany any distribution of the code.
+Commercial-use licensing is available by contacting info@streamglider.com.
+A copy of the license is included with this distribution in the "StreamGlider Licenses.txt" file which must accompany any distribution of the code.

+### Third-party components

+StreamGlider makes use of a number of third-party components, all of which are open source with no restrictions on their use or redistribution apart from attribution in some cases.
+More information on these component licenses are available here: http://streamglider.org/Third_Party_Components